batmen-lab/BioMANIA/README.md

 Besides, even though we use gpt prompt to predict api, we also provide an api-name prediction classification model

+Please refer to [lit-llama](https://github.com/Lightning-AI/lit-llama) for getting llama weights and preprocessing.

 process data:
 ```shell
 CUDA_VISIBLE_DEVICES=0